-Once you master the art of spray painting, you can flip any object, and you can do so without breaking the bank.
-Thrift stores and garage sales are overflowing with well-made furniture with great lines that just need a little TLC.
+Once you master the art of spray-painting, you can flip any object, and you can do so without breaking the bank.
+Thrift stores and garage sales are overflowing with well-made furniture with great lines that just needs a little TLC.
 In addition, some of your own older pieces can become favorites with a new coat of color.
-A can of paint and a paint brush may seem like the way to go, but you'll end up with brush strokes and likely be stuck doing multiple coats.
+A can of paint and a paintbrush may seem like the way to go, but you'll end up with brushstrokes and likely be stuck doing multiple coats.
 Don't let spray paint intimidate you — it's easier to get a smooth finish than you think.

 Much like other paint, spray paint has several different finish options, from flat to high gloss.
 Be sure to select the finish to fit your needs; for furniture, the higher the gloss, the easier it will be to clean.
 If it is a high-use piece, avoid flat paint — satin or gloss finishes work best for most projects.
 If you have a large project on your hands, do yourself a favor and invest in a spray paint handle — it can save your finger from aches and pains and make for a quicker job.
 They're only a few bucks at most hardware stores.